rocktronica/OneFileCMS/readme.markdown

 ## Features

 - All the basic file management features like renaming, moving, copying, deleting, and uploading.
-  _(For complex processes like batch renaming or mass uploads, you're going to want to use an FTP program.)_
+  _(For complex processes, like batch renaming or mass uploads, you're going to want to use an FTP program.)_
 - A basic text editor.
 - Alerts if you try to leave editing with unsaved changes.
 - A Login delay after too many invalid login attempts.